Texas Armed Services Scholarship Program (TASSP)

-- Continues to be a member of the Reserve Officers’ Training Corps (ROTC) program; and
+- continue to be a member of the Reserve Officers’ Training Corps (ROTC);

-- Has not earned a baccalaureate degree or completed a cumulative total 150 credit hours, including transfer hours.
+- not have earned a baccalaureate degree or completed a cumulative total 150 hours.

-On September 9, 2016 the Coordinating Board will determine the award amount based on available funding.
-The award amount may not exceed the student’s cost of attendance less the total amount to be paid to a student for that academic year for being under contract with one of the branches of the armed services of the United States and other financial assistance.
+- an amount not to exceed the student’s cost of attendance less the total amount to be paid to a student for that academic year for being under contract with one of the branches of the armed services of the United States and other financial assistance.

 A student may receive a scholarship for four of the six years allowed for graduation.

-- Fulfill a four-year commitment to be a member of the Texas Army National Guard, Texas Air National Guard, Texas State Guard, United States Coast Guard, or United States Merchant Marine; or
+- fulfill a four-year commitment to be a member of the Texas Army National Guard, Texas State Guard, United States Coast Guard, or United States Merchant Marine; or

-- You will need to be selected by a Texas State Senator or Texas State Representative or the Lieutenant Governor or Governor.
+- You will need to be selected by a Texas senator or representative or the lieutenant governor or governor.
 If you are interested in this program and you feel you meet the program requirements, you should contact your legislator for more information.
-Students may locate their legislator by visiting http://www.fyi.legis.state.tx.us/.
-The Lieutenant Governor's office may be reached at (512) 463-0001.
-To contact the Governor's office, a student may call the Appointments Office at (512) 463-1828 or visit the office's web page at: http://governor.state.tx.us/appointments/.
+Students may locate their legislator by visiting, Who Represents Me.
+The lieutenant governor’s office may be reached at 512-463-0001.
+To contact the governor's office, a student may call the Appointments Office at 512-463-1828 or visit the office's web page, Governor’s Appointment Responsibility.

 - Once selected, you will receive a Notice of Selection.